InimaJin/FsHunt/README.md

-# FS_HUNT - Traverse the filesystem
+# FsHunt - Traverse the filesystem

 ## A command-line utility that recursively searches directories for files by name.